SalesforceAIResearch/strefer/README.md

 <br>

-## Download Evaluation Data for Timestamp-based Yes/No QA on QVHighlights ✅
+## Download Data for Timestamp-based Yes/No QA on QVHighlights ✅
 **Timestamp-based Yes/No QA on QVHighlights** is a task that repurposes existing annotations from the video highlight detection dataset, [QVHighlights](https://arxiv.org/abs/2107.09609).
 We transform annotations from QVHighlights into questions tied to specific timestamps, each expecting a ‘Yes’ or ‘No’ answer.
 The task measures how well a model understands events in videos based on specific timestamp references.